WILDLIFE CONSERVATION SOCIETY (WCS) CAMBODIA PROGRAM

 WCS has been working in partnership with the Royal Government of Cambodia since 1999, providing technical advice and support for the conservation of key habitats and species across the country.

-WCS is now seeking applications from qualified Cambodian candidates to fill the following position.
+The WCS Cambodia program is growing rapidly!
+We are expanding our family and are looking for applications from qualified candidates to fill the following position.
 Detailed job description of the position is attached.

-Biodiversity Conservation Specialist for CAMPAS Project (1 post) Click Here for Full Job Description
+1. Gibbon Habituation and Research (1 Post) Click Here for Full Job Description

 - Monthly stipend, dependent on experience, starting at $500 per month